cs3216/cs3216.github.io/assignments/mobile/index.md

 ## Objectives

-The high-level goal of this assignment is simple: a working mobile application that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
+The high-level goal of this assignment is simple: a working mobile web application that utilizes the capabilities of a mobile device and is able to persist the users' data in the cloud.
 Your task is to demonstrate that you can design and implement RESTful APIs, as well as build a Progress Web App